Report on Government Services 2023

 Nursing and midwifery workforce

-Registered nurses, enrolled nurses and midwives who are employed in nursing and/or midwifery in Australia excluding those on extended leave.
+Registered nurses, enrolled nurses and midwives registered with the Australian Health Practitioner Regulation Agency and who are employed in nursing and/or midwifery in Australia excluding those on extended leave.

 Medical practitioner workforce

-Registered medical practitioners who are employed in medicine in Australia excluding those on extended leave.
+Medical practitioners registered with the Australian Health Practitioner Regulation Agency and who are employed in medicine in Australia excluding those on extended leave.

 Includes maintenance care and newborn care (where the newborn does not require acute care).